Skip to content

 Univ. of Wisconsin, Milwaukee1

-Counties of interest used in estimate include: Brown, Grundy and La Salle in Illinois.
-Dubois and La Porte in Indiana.
+Counties of interest used in estimate include: Brown, Grundy, La Salle and Will in Illinois.
+Clark, Dubois and La Porte in Indiana.
 Doniphan in Kansas.
 Allegan, Bay, Berrien, Emmet, Ionia, Kalamazoo, Kent, Mackinac, Macomb, Mecosta, Missaukee, Monroe, Newaygo, Oceana, Ottawa, Saginaw and Wayne in Michigan.
-Lucas and Madison in Ohio.
+Johnson in Missouri.
+Defiance, Lucas, Madison, Sandusky and Wood in Ohio.
 Brewster and Maverick in Texas.
-Brown, Grant, Green Lake, Jefferson, Kenosha, Milwaukee, Rock, Waukesha and Winnebago in Wisconsin.
+Brown, Grant, Green Lake, Jefferson, Kenosha, Milwaukee, Rock, Waukesha, Waupaca, Waushara and Winnebago in Wisconsin.

 Get in touch